 Remember that you will literally spend more waking hours each day with your colleagues then you will with friends or family.
 But as Jack Nicholson’s character in The Shining could attest “all work and no play makes Jack a dull boy”.
 Spending 40+ hours per week isolated at a desk or in mind-numbing meetings will eventually wear on even the hardiest, most productive of employees.
 Companies that hire for personality/cultural fit and promote a balance of social interaction alongside business activities help boost employee morale and encourage team bonding.
 Both of which create an upbeat and dynamic atmosphere.

-The idea of non-traditional employee-employer relationships is quickly becoming the new norm.
+The idea of flexible work has quickly become the new norm.
 Flexible hours and remote work capabilities are just a few examples of this.
 Beyond the convenience factor, a real benefit is that it fosters a feeling of trust and transparency.
-Additionally, when you consider the fact that too many American workers are afraid to use their sick days, finding a company that promotes family leave time or time-off for vacation can be a breath of fresh air.
+Finding a company that promotes family leave time or time-off for vacation can be a breath of fresh air.

 When possible, look for an organization that affords you the ability to determine your work schedule and endorses a healthy work-life balance.
 By doing so, you can experience a dramatically less stressful professional lifestyle.